suburbanpuma/nnsvs-romance-language-support/fr-fr.md

 Example doc:
+I don't speak french and this is a placeholder.

 | Phoneme | IPA | X-Sampa | Consonant/Vowel/Semi-Vowel | Description | Example Word |
 | ------- | --- | ------- | -------------------------- | ----------- | ------------ |